West London Psychology

 All smartphones and computers used are password protected

-Information from telephone enquiries is kept for 3 months and then destroyed if the individual does not go on to use our service.
+Information from telephone enquiries is kept for up to 3 months and then destroyed if the individual does not go on to use our service.

 Sharing information with third parties